guptam/kylo-docs-test/README.md

 # Adding Documents
 There are two methods for creating new documents.

-1. Create a word document and convert to RST
+1. Create a word document and convert to RST.
-2. Start from RST directly
+2. Start from RST directly.

 ### Option 1: Convert Docx to RST

-1. Author a word document
+1. Author a word document.
-2. Run Pandoc to convert
+2. Run Pandoc to convert.

  $ pandoc -f docx NameofFile.docx -t rst -o NameofFile.rst

-3. List next steps here
+3. Once the new .rst file is created, all additional editing is done in that file using reStructuredText syntax.

 ### Option 2: Start with RST

-1. Create RST document by making a  new file with the "rst" extension
+1. Create an RST document by making a new file with the "rst" extension.
 2. Run "make html" to rebuild the HTML locally.
-3. View the HTML file in the _build folder to
+3. View the index.html file in the _build folder to view the local build.